ABOUT THE WORKING GROUP

 The working group is composed of 20 members including three Co-chairs from the GGKP Advisory Committee: Paul Ekins (Director and Professor at University College London's Institute for Sustainable Resources), Joe Grice (Chairman of the United Kingdom Office for National Statistics Economic Experts), and Oyun Sanjaasuren (Director of External Affairs at the Green Climate Fund and former Mongolian Minister of Environment).
 The MAVA Foundation, a Swiss-based private philanthropic organization, has committed to supporting the expert working group through 2022.

-The Expert Working Group was launched at World Bank Headquarters in Washington, DC on 30 November – 1 December 2017.
-The launch workshop provided an opportunity for working group members to establish the 2018 work programme.
-To advance this programme, the group has sub-divided around five themes: metrics and data, integrated policy support, sustainable infrastructure, finance and success stories.
-A series of virtual and in-person meetings will be held in 2018 to advance each of the five agendas toward prioritized, concrete activities aimed at catalyzing action across a range of key stakeholder groups.
+The Expert Working Group was launched at World Bank Headquarters in Washington, DC in November 2017.
+There, the Group identified five groups of knowledge gaps for integrating natural capital into green growth: data, metrics, integrated policy support, sustainable infrastructure and green finance.
+Through virtual and in-person meetings, the Group is steering new research to advance each of these five agendas toward concrete, policy-relevant activities across a range of national and international stakeholder groups.
 This overview provides a snapshot of the group’s progress in its first year of operation, as well as new developments on the horizon for 2019 and beyond.
+In linking natural capital to green growth, the GGKP is a proud member of the MAVA Foundation-supported Economics for Nature programme, together with the Green Economy Coalition (GEC), the Natural Capital Coalition, WWF France, and Finance Watch.